gabriel-volpi/gabriel-volpi/README.md

 ### Hi there 👋, my name is Gabriel Volpi

 - 🔭 I’m currently working on Android Development on IFOOD
-- 🌱 I’m currently learning kotlin
+- 🌱 I’m currently learning kotlin, fell free to see my repositories
 - 📫 How to reach me: gabrieldomingues06@gmail.com
 - 😄 Pronouns: he/him